-First, it's worth noting that a bank should only take money from your current or savings account if you've both severely defaulted and made no effort to solve the problem.
+First, it's worth noting that a bank should only take money from a current or savings account if a debt has both severely defaulted and the borrower has made no effort to solve the problem.

-The simple act of contacting your bank over a missed payment and working towards a solution should, therefore, mean that it decides against the extreme measure of setting off.
+The simple act of contacting the bank over a missed payment and working towards a solution should, therefore, mean that it decides against the extreme measure of setting off.

-If you have been communicating with the lender and were nevertheless hit by setting off it could well be worth complaining to your lender, see the section below for more details.
+Customers who have been communicating with the lender and were nevertheless hit by setting off it could well be worth complaining, see the section below for more details.

-Holding your debt in a different institution to your assets is another simple solution.
+Holding debt in a different institution to assets is another simple solution.

-However, it can be hard to determine exactly what signifies a 'separate institution' owing to the amount of mass conglomerates that have sprung up recently.
+However, it can be hard to determine exactly what signifies a 'separate institution'.

 Moving money to different banks

-Make sure to browse around for the top deals and transfer any direct debits over to your new account, many current account providers can do this automatically as part of a 'switching service'.
+Make sure to browse around for the top deals and transfer any direct debits over to the new account, many current account providers can do this automatically as part of a 'switching service'.